Optimal distance query reconstruction for graphs without long induced cycles: Abstract

 \section{Abstract}

-Let $G=(V,E)$ be an $n$-vertex connected graph of maximum degree $\Delta$.
-Given access to $V$ and an oracle that given two vertices $u,v\in V$, returns the shortest path distance between $u$ and $v$, how many queries are needed to reconstruct $E$?
-We give a simple deterministic algorithm to reconstruct trees using $\Delta n\log_\Delta n+(\Delta+2)n$ distance queries and show that even randomised algorithms need to use at least $\frac1{200} \Delta n\log_\Delta n$ queries in expectation.
-The best previous lower bound was an information-theoretic lower bound of $\Omega(n\log n/\log \log n)$.
-Our lower bound also extends to related query models including distance queries for phylogenetic trees, membership queries for learning partitions and path queries in directed trees.
+Given access to the vertex set $V$ of a connected graph $G=(V,E)$ and an oracle that given two vertices $u,v\in V$, returns the shortest path distance between $u$ and $v$, how many queries are needed to reconstruct $E$?

-We extend our deterministic algorithm to reconstruct graphs without induced cycles of length at least $k$ using $O_{\Delta,k}(n\log n)$ queries, which includes various graph classes of interest such as chordal graphs, permutation graphs and AT-free graphs.
-Since the previously best known randomised algorithm for chordal graphs uses $O_{\Delta}(n\log^2 n)$ queries in expectation, we both get rid off the randomness and get the optimal dependency in $n$ for chordal graphs and various other graph classes.
+Firstly, we show that randomised algorithms need to use at least $\frac1{200} \Delta n\log_\Delta n$ queries in expectation in order to reconstruct $n$-vertex trees of maximum degree $\Delta$.
+The best previous lower bound (for graphs of bounded maximum degree) was an information-theoretic lower bound of $\Omega(n\log n/\log \log n)$.
+Our randomised lower bound is also the first to break through the information-theoretic barrier for related query models including distance queries for phylogenetic trees, membership queries for learning partitions and path queries in directed trees.

-Finally, we build on an algorithm of Kannan, Mathieu, and Zhou [ICALP, 2015] to give a randomised algorithm for reconstructing graphs of treelength $k$ using $O_{\Delta,k}(n\log^2n)$ queries in expectation.
+Secondly, we provide a simple deterministic algorithm to reconstruct trees using $\Delta n\log_\Delta n+(\Delta+2)n$ distance queries.
+This proves that our lower bound is optimal up to a multiplicative constant.
+We extend our algorithm to reconstruct graphs without induced cycles of length at least $k$ using $O_{\Delta,k}(n\log n)$ queries.
+Our lower bound is therefore tight for a wide range of tree-like graphs, such as chordal graphs, permutation graphs and AT-free graphs.
+The previously best randomised algorithm for chordal graphs used $O_{\Delta}(n\log^2 n)$ queries in expectation, so we improve by a $(\log n)$-factor for this graph class.